 If your meat doesn’t brown, it means one of two things, or possibly both.

-- Or perhaps you took your meat out and it was dripping in bloody juices (sorry, gross I know).
+- Or perhaps you took your meat out of the package and it was dripping in bloody juices (sorry, gross I know).
 I suggest to always rinse your meats and pat them dry with a towel, this allows the meat to sear and not the juices to just steam the meat, this is what makes it look like a blaze brown, vs. crispy crusted sear!

-- While your meat is searing, in a small mixing bowl, place the following ingredients; beef broth, apple cider vinegar, tomato sauce, lime juice, garlic powder, thyme, oregano, cumin, cinnamon and sea salt and pepper.
+- While your Mexican Barbacoa meat is searing, in a small mixing bowl, place the following ingredients; beef broth, apple cider vinegar, tomato sauce, lime juice, garlic powder, thyme, oregano, cumin, cinnamon and sea salt and pepper.
 Stir or whisk until combined.

 - Once the beef is seared, return to the crock pot (slow-cooker) and then pour the mixture over the roast.